-Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Continue to update and amend the General Plan as needed and appropriate to provide a range of housing types, densities, and affordability levels.
-As projects are proposed; reviewed annually Community Development Department - Planning Division General Fund n/a В) Continue to update and amend the Downtown Specific Plan as needed and appropriate to facilitate downtown revitalization, the provision of affordable housing, and mixed-use development.
-As projects are proposed; reviewed annually Community Development Department - Planning Division General Fund n/a C) Continue to update and amend the Isabel Neighborhood Specific Plan as needed and appropriate to facilitate a complete, transit-oriented community.
-As projects are proposed; reviewed annually Community Development Department - Planning Division General Fund n/a D) Continue area planning efforts for the Southfront Priority Development Area (PDA) surrounding the future Southfront Valley Link station.
-Revise the General Plan designations and zoning accordingly to allow for residential transit-oriented development.
-By 2030 Community Development Department - Planning Division General Fund Up to 7,500 housing units
+Ac ctions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Continue to update and amend the General Plan as needed and appropriate to provide a range of housing types (including missing middle housing), densities, and affordability levels.
+As projects are proposed; reviewed annually Community Development Department - Planning Division General Fund n/a В) Continue to update and amend the Downtown Specific Plan as needed and appropriate to facilitate downtown revitalization, the provision of affordable housing, and mixed-use development to facilitate income integration, housing mobility opportunities and access to transit, resources, and amenities.
+As projects are proposed; reviewed annually Community Development Department - Planning Division General Fund Approve or maintain the potential for 37 moderate and 141 lower-income housing units in the DSP area.
+C) Continue to update and amend the Isabel Neighborhood Specific Plan as needed and appropriate to facilitate a complete, income-integrated, transitoriented community that promotes housing mobility opportunities.
+As projects are proposed; reviewed annually Community Development Department - Planning Division General Fund Approve or maintain the potential for 1,570 lower-income and 1,753 above moderate-income units in the INSP area.

+A ctions: Time Frame: Responsible Agency: Funding: Quantified Objectives: D) Continue area planning efforts for the Southfront Priority Development Area (PDA) surrounding the future Southfront Valley Link station.
+Revise the General Plan designations and zoning accordingly to allow for mixed-income residential transit-oriented development.
+By 2030 Community Development Department - Planning Division General Fund Up to 7,500 housing units to facilitate income integration and housing mobility opportunities